sunset

 Elaborate analysis of how the Texas Bar handled Kathy Holder's embezzling

-Why did the State Bar of Texas forget to include any information about that
+Why did the State Bar of Texas "forget" to include any information about that

 in its Sunset Review presentation to the state legislature which it submitted